 California and Ventura County impose some of the harshest driving under the influence (DUI) laws in the nation.
-For drivers under the legal drinking age of 21, however, there is an even stricter zero tolerance policy.
-If a driver under 21 is found to have a blood alcohol concentration (BAC) level of even .01%, then they can be charged with a DUI.
-In addition, California's zero tolerance policy subjects underage DUI offenders to severe criminal and driver's license penalties.
+For drivers under the legal drinking age of 21, however, there is an even stricter zero-tolerance policy.
+If a driver under 21 is found to have a blood alcohol concentration (BAC) level of even .01%, then they can be charged with a DUI in California.
+In addition, California's zero-tolerance policy subjects underage DUI offenders to severe criminal and driver's license penalties.

 If you or your child has recently been arrested and charged with a DUI, be aware that serious repercussions may lie ahead.
 At times when young individuals should be excited about new opportunities in their lives, a DUI conviction can negatively impact their future and many of their hopes.
 Aside from various penalties and punishment, a conviction can be looked upon unfavorably by prospective employers, schools and education programs, landlords, and others who may conduct background checks.
 As such, anyone facing allegations for an underage DUI should be focused on retaining proven and experienced representation as soon as possible.

 At Lessem, Newstat & Tooson, LLP, our firm's Ventura DUI lawyers have worked with numerous clients throughout the years – many of whom were under the age of 21.

 From these experiences, we know that those who stand accused may feel frightened and overwhelmed.
 By working with our compassionate and attentive legal team, underage drivers can feel reassurance knowing that highly capable and confident lawyers are prepared to guide them through each stage of their legal journeys.